Top 7 Tips to Protect Your Koi During a Power Failure

 - Solar-powered aerators are another option, but they don't come cheap

-- A garden hose equipped with a mist nozzle can continuously spray water over the edge; oxygen from the air enter the pond that way (don't worry about dechlorinating the hose water if you're already doing dechlorinated 30 percent water changes)
+- A garden hose equipped with a mist nozzle can continuously spray water over the edge; oxygen from the air enters the pond that way (don't worry about dechlorinating the hose water if you're already doing dechlorinated 30 percent water changes)

 7. Portable Battery